canalplus/rx-player/doc/api/states.md

-However, the player won't go to the `LOADED` state after `RELOADING`, you will instead know that it had finished reloading simply when it goes out of this state (see the "Possible state transitions" chapter for more informations).
+However, the player won't go to the `LOADED` state after `RELOADING`, you will instead know that it had finished reloading simply when it goes out of this state (see the "Possible state transitions" chapter for more information).

 ## Possible state transitions ##################################################